This website is best viewed on desktop!

 - Fewer reactive initiatives

-- Stronger alignment across leadership, marketing, and operations
+- Stronger cross-functional alignment

 If your organization is navigating change and needs shared understanding before committing resources, this is a good place to pause and get oriented.